Quansight/Quansight-website/README.md

       get the Vercel preview URL from the Slack channel.)
    3. If it all looks good, coordinate with the dev team to merge the PR to the `main` branch.
-   4. Once that PR is merged to `main`, wait for the production build to finish deploying (check our [internal Slack channel][slack-channel] for notifications), then check your changes against the live site.
+   4. Once that PR is merged to `main`, wait for the production deployment to finish (check our [internal Slack channel][slack-channel] for notifications), then check your changes against the live site.
 You may need to clear your browser's cache before you can see your changes.

 ### Code changes (GitHub) 💻

-Code changes move through three stages, each of which corresponds to a branch in
+Code changes move through four stages, each of which corresponds to a branch in
-git: a feature branch (PR), then the `develop` branch, then `main`.
+git: a feature branch (PR), then the `develop` branch, then a release branch, then `main`.
 When your code gets merged to the `main` branch, Vercel deploys it to the public website.

 > **Note**
 > You should never merge your code into the `develop` branch unless it's ready for
 > deployment (via merge to `main`).
-> Putting your code into the `develop` branch is a signal to the rest of your team that says:
+> Putting your code into the `develop` branch is a signal to the rest of the team that says:
 > this code is ready to run on the public website.

-These are the concrete steps to follow to move your code from branch to branch:
+These are the concrete steps to follow to get a code change merged into `develop`:

 1. Open a pull request against the `develop` branch.
 This will kick off preview deployments in Vercel.
 Vercel will add a comment to your pull request with